I picked up this tintype, housed in a paper frame, in Markle, Indiana. Writing on the back reads “Whitley Co. Ind.”

 The first Sarah Huff, married to Mack Huff, was born about 1859, and fits the age of the sitter.
 However, she resided in Sterling, 17 miles from Leavenworth.

-Two of those Sarahs were a mother and daughter living in Leavenworth.
+There were also two Sarahs, a mother and daughter, living in Leavenworth.
 The daughter, 18 years old in 1870, was, of course, a Miss Sarah Huff, not a Mrs. The mother was 40 years old in 1870, so she could not be the sitter.
 Is it possible the person who penned the writing mistakenly wrote Mrs.?
 Or is it possible the writing signifies the person who hand-colored the photo, and not the identity of the sitter?
 That could explain the notation of “Artist.”